maxkeppeler/sheets/README.md

 - **Watch** for updates and improvements.

-- **[Open an issue](https://github.com/MaxKeppeler/bottom-sheets/issues/)** if you see or got any error.
+- **[Open an issue](https://github.com/MaxKeppeler/sheets/issues/)** if you see or got any error.

-- Leave your thanks [here](https://github.com/MaxKeppeler/bottom-sheets/discussions/categories/show-and-tell) and showcase your implementation.
+- Leave your thanks [here](https://github.com/MaxKeppeler/sheets/discussions/categories/show-and-tell) and showcase your implementation.

 ## Motivation
-I created several bottom sheets for my apps [Sign for Spotify](https://play.google.com/store/apps/details?id=com.mk.sign.spotifyv2) and [Awake](https://play.google.com/store/apps/details?id=com.mk.awake) in the recent months.
+I created several sheets for my apps [Sign for Spotify](https://play.google.com/store/apps/details?id=com.mk.sign.spotifyv2) and [Awake](https://play.google.com/store/apps/details?id=com.mk.awake) in the recent months.
-I especially wanted to have a 'writable' clock time and duration time picker in form of a bottom sheet This is my first library - I'm happy about any feedback, tips etc. I hope you like it and can make use of it. :)
+I especially wanted to have a 'writable' clock time and duration time picker in form of a sheet This is my first library - I'm happy about any feedback, tips etc. I hope you like it and can make use of it. :)

 ## Credits
 - Thanks to [Sasikanth](https://github.com/msasikanth).
-I got some inspiration for the bottom sheet appearance through his [Color Sheet](https://github.com/msasikanth/ColorSheet) library, as well as his note taking app [Memoire](https://play.google.com/store/apps/details?id=com.primudesigns.stories).
+I got some inspiration for the sheet appearance through his [Color Sheet](https://github.com/msasikanth/ColorSheet) library, as well as his note taking app [Memoire](https://play.google.com/store/apps/details?id=com.primudesigns.stories).
 - Thanks to [Aidan Follestad](https://github.com/afollestad) and his [material-dialogs](https://github.com/afollestad/material-dialogs) library.
-I originally wanted to offer all bottom sheets through one library.
-I got inspired of his project to split the different bottom sheets into different modules/ libraries.
+I originally wanted to offer all sheets through one library.
+I got inspired of his project to split the different sheets into different modules/ libraries.

 ## License
 ```